julian-ao/covid-tracker/README.md

 Key funcions:
 - Using Covid API to retrieve statistics (now outdated)
 - Search function where you can search through countries and their Covid-19 statistics.
-- USing flag API to retireve country flags (also outdated)
+- Using flag API to retireve country flags (also outdated)
 - Created charts using Google Charts